 And for holistic models that cover the spectrum, we use:

-- The COM-B model
+- The COM-B model of behaviour change

 - TRA’s 5 Point Behaviour Change model

 For an overview of micro and macro behaviour change, please refer to our introductory webinar - a great starting point before diving into the different behaviour change models.

 MINDSPACE was developed by the Nudge Unit within the UK Cabinet Office and Institute for Government in 2010.
 It is a collection of nine different behavioural influences or nudges that can be applied to behaviour change and policy making.
 MINDSPACE is a mnemonic, with each letter standing for a different behavioural economics principle.

 The model is effective at adding an additional layer of micro nudges to a wider behaviour change strategy.
 It’s important to understand the wider context and the larger, macro levers that can be pulled; and then apply MINDSPACE as an additional layer of tactical nudges.

 How to use it

 At TRA, we use MINDSPACE to help identify opportunities and to help develop behaviour change interventions and tactics.
 You can use the nine different principles as checklist when developing your programme of work, campaign or strategy.

 MINDSPACE can also be used as a diagnostic tool for identifying barriers that are preventing the target behaviour.
 Use it as a checklist for what might be holding the behaviour back.